-- A geomorphological survey of the region and the areas surrounding Noah’s Ark should be carried out and the effects of regional geology and natural factors should be determined.
+- Undertake a comprehensive geomorphological survey of the region and its peripheries to assess the implications of regional geology and inherent natural factors.

-- Geological maps of the near and far periphery of the region designated as Noah’s Ark should be prepared with a scale of 1/1000 and 1/5000.
-Geomorphological, tectonic, hydrological, volcanic, and sedimentological data of the Noah’s ark site should be processed on these maps.
+- Construct detailed geological maps of the immediate and extended periphery of the Noah’s Ark region, utilizing scales of 1/1000 and 1/5000.
+Integrate pertinent geomorphological, tectonic, hydrological, volcanic, and sedimentological data from the Noah’s Ark site into these maps.

-- A core drilling survey should be done.
-Analysis of geological samples taken from the surface and through core drilling should be made and tests done to determine the ages of these samples.
+- Implement a core drilling survey and perform a subsequent analysis of geological samples extracted from the surface and core drilling.
+Conduct tests to ascertain the age of these samples.

-As evidence emerges that the boat-shaped formation in the landslide area in the Telçeker region located within the borders of Ağrı province is a ship, the interest of researchers, scientists and tourists in this region will increase as more data comes to light.
-Please support the scientific study of the Durupinar Noah’s ark site by donating below.
+As more data becomes available, validating the hypothesis that the boat-shaped formation in the Telçeker region, within the borders of Ağrı province, could indeed be a ship, the scientific, academic and touristic interest in this region is expected to intensify.
+We encourage and appreciate your support for the ongoing scientific study of the Durupinar Noah’s Ark site through your generous donations.